-Creates a choropleth map from an object of class sf
+Creates a choropleth map from an object of class sf.

 If the chosen variable can be classified into discrete intervals using